Excavations

 The story of the excavations at Marks Hall has been published in a book, From Demolition to Discovery; the Lost Mansions of Marks Hall.
 26 colour pages. £5.00 plus P&P. See Pubications

-If you would like to see some interesting time lapse photography from the site go here:- http://privatewww.essex.ac.uk/~tim/ARCH/MARKS_HALL/
+If you would like to see some interesting time lapse photography from the site go here:- https://privatewww.essex.ac.uk/~tim/ARCH/MARKS_HALL/

 Prior excavations